 I want to support you more, in the best way that I can, while still being true to myself.

-At this point, this is the way that I feel is best.
 All of these social media platforms are great in their own way, but they are also a business, driven by making money and keeping people on their particular platform.
-They aren’t entirely wrong…just wrong for me at this point.
+They aren’t entirely wrong…just best enjoyed in smaller doses.

-This is what I’m feeling more led to do right now…to be more present in my life.
+This is what I’m feeling led to do right now…to be more present in my life.

 If you are happy, and social media is your thing, do you.
 But if you are questioning at all, I would encourage you to take a break.